 Yadro Ducic, MD, FACS, is a board-certified facial plastic and reconstructive surgeon and also an otolaryngology head and neck surgeon.
-At Head & Neck Cancer Center of Texas, which has locations in Dallas and Fort Worth, Texas, Dr. Ducic specializes in diagnosing and treating a range of head and neck cancers for adults.
+At Head & Neck Cancer Center of Texas, which has locations in Fort Worth, Texas, Dr. Ducic specializes in diagnosing and treating a range of head and neck cancers for adults.
 He also provides reconstructive surgery to restore an individual’s head and neck function and aesthetic appearance.

 Dr. Ducic is the author of over 250 published articles in the field of cosmetic surgery procedures, including rhinoplasty, chin augmentation, and ear shaping surgeries.
 His extensive research of head and neck cancers has led to Dr. Ducic training other leading surgeons around the world.
 He also lectures internationally at universities and medical conferences.

 After graduating with an undergraduate degree in biology from the University of Ottawa in Canada, Dr. Ducic stayed to earn his medical degree.
 He completed his fellowship in facial plastic and reconstructive surgery at the University of Minnesota in Minneapolis-St. Paul and later earned a Master of Science in medical management from the University of Texas – UT Southwestern Medical Center and the Naveen Jindal School of Management at the University of Texas at Dallas.